Long Jump Approach Preparation

 From research done by Dr. Philip Graham Smith of the University of Salford in England, he estimates that a good technical male long jumper needs a 10-meter time of one second to jump 7.30m (24’).
 For women with high technical skills, running 1.2 seconds in the 10 meters equals 5.49m (18’) in the long jump.

 When top coaches discuss the factors in long jump distance, it is commonly thought that about 90% of the jumping distance is from the speed of the approach.

 Approach Length for Training Jumps

 For practice sessions, when taking actual long jumps, it is best to take short approach jumps.
-Generally, a 6-12 step approach with jumping are done in training, longer approaches or full approach jumps are only done during competition.
+Generally, a 6-12 step approach with jumping is done in training, longer approaches, or full approach jumps are only done during competition.

 Consider short approach jumps as long jump drills and do not be concerned about the distance, focus on the technical execution of the various phases of the long jump technique.